navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

    Language selection in the I2P Java installer.

-Click “Next” until you reach the bandwidth test.
+Click **Next** until you reach the bandwidth test.
 This step shouldn’t be ignored, as the installer will test your Internet connection to determine how much bandwidth should be allocated automatically.
 Notice that you can manually modify the values at any time, even after the installation is complete.

 .. figure:: images/image66.png
    :width: 800